Tribes of Yemen: Tribes and the army

 The army relied on tribal militias during the six Saada wars against the rebel Houthi group in the governorates of Saada and Amran from 2004 to 2009.
 The government again utilized tribal militias to combat Al-Qaeda, forming tribal teams to support the army in Shabwa Governorate in 2010 and later in Abyan Governorate between 2011 and 2012.

 In southern Yemen, particularly in Abyan Governorate, the popular committees played a significant role in supporting the army's fight against Al-Qaeda.
 At times, these committees even engaged in battles as substitutes for the army.

 The army’s reliance on tribal militias has historically stemmed not only from its own weaknesses but also from its desire to engage and contain the tribes during wars and battles, ensuring they do not side with opposing forces.
 Yemeni tribes have consistently demonstrated a readiness to enter wars against any adversary.

 Throughout Yemeni history, tribal sheikhs have often viewed war as a means of production.
 For instance, some tribes that supported the monarchy during the 1960s cooperated with the National Democratic Front in the late 1970s during the "Front War," an extension of the conflicts they had participated in during the 1960s.

 To counter widespread rebellion in the central regions, the regime imposed forced conscription on many young men from these areas.
 This strategy aimed to ensure their loyalty and prevent their families from joining or supporting the rebellion against the army.

 In exchange for the militias’ support during the regime's wars in the late 20th century, tribal sheikhs were rewarded with money, land, vehicles, real estate, and military or administrative ranks within the state's apparatus.
 During these wars, the tribes amassed significant quantities of weapons.
-The participation of tribal militias in the 1994 Civil War was particularly notable, as they acquired large stockpiles of arms from military units loyal to President Ali Abdullah Saleh and seized additional weapons from defeated units loyal to his deputy, Ali Salem Al-Baid.
+The participation of tribal militias in the 1994 Civil War was particularly notable, as they acquired large stockpiles of arms from military units loyal to President Ali Abdullah Saleh and seized additional weapons from defeated units loyal to his deputy, Ali Salem al-Beidh.

 By the war's end, the tribes' stockpile of light weapons far exceeded the government’s.
 While the government’s stockpile was estimated at 1.5 million light weapons, the tribes were believed to possess over 5 million, with the Hashid and Bakil tribes and their sheikhs holding the majority.

 This proliferation of weapons among the tribes has been a critical factor in weakening the army, undermining state authority, and marginalizing its role.
 The widespread availability of arms has hindered the government from performing essential state functions, such as resource extraction, law enforcement, and water regulation.

 Tribal leaders often attribute their influence, particularly in underdeveloped areas like Radaa and Ma'rib, to the lack of infrastructure, the government’s deliberate marginalization of these regions, and the state’s inability to establish security and stability.